sjmcpherson/Front-End-Developer-Learnings/HTML.md

 - The recommened viewport setting for responsive design '<meta name="viewport" content="width=device-width">' this allows the user to zoom.
 - To disable zooming use '<meta name="viewport" content="maximum-scale=1">' this would be recommend for a Mobile Web App.
 - Alternatively to disable a responsive design use '<meta name="viewport" content="width=1200">' the width being the size of your outer container.
+- The attribute contenteditable="true" used to allow text elements the abilty to be typed into like a textbox e.g. http://jsfiddle.net/sjmcpherso/q3kWw/ Similarly the CSS attribute -user-input can be use to replicate but with limited support.

 <h2>HTML Performance Tips</h2>
  - Reduce unecessary html tags to improve performance